-The increase in DSM program costs of \$4.4 million, which are recoverable through customer rates, is attributed to the continued implementation of IPL's energy efficiency program initiatives.
+The increase in DSM program costs of \$2.5 million, which are included in "Other operating expenses" on our Unaudited Condensed Consolidated Statements of Income and are recoverable through customer rates, is attributed to the continued implementation of IPL's energy efficiency program initiatives.
 The increase in DSM program costs is correlated to an increase in DSM program rate adjustment mechanism retail revenues.